For a printable version of this RFP, please click here.

 How Large are the Awards?

-Not to exceed $1000.
+They do not exceed $1000.
 Proposals that include hiring and training undergraduate research assistants are eligible for a “top up” of up to $500, for a maximum of $1500.

 The total resources allocated to the program is $5,000.
 These funds are generously provided by the College of Arts and Sciences.